– this page as pdf –

 The development version of Mondrian allows the connection to databases via the JDBC interface.

-Currently this type of connection, which leaves the data entirely inside the database, is under further development and thus not released with the latest releases.
+Currently this type of connection, which leaves the data entirely inside the database, is under further development and is thus not available in the latest releases.

 The figure below shows the database connection dialog: